telekom/oscad2-branded/README.md

 This means, you may need to alter or remove some element of the user interface before you can deploy your own copy of the application.

+**Currently, this repository uses symbolic links and the application will not work on Windows without modification**